 Some people - mostly religious people but some atheists too - insist that our response should be different when the content of the stupid statement is religious.
-They want to carve out an exemption for religious stupidity so that it deserves a different sort of response, usually one that is extremely muted.
+They want to carve out an exemption for religious stupidity so that it brings a different sort of response, usually one that is far more muted.

 When a close friend tells me that she always reads her horoscope in the daily paper because she cannot imagine navigating her day without the information it provides, I am free to laugh.